1204 Whiskey Rd, Suite B

-High School Video Contest -- CNTA sponsors a new contest for high school students, involving the creation of 2-5 minute videos on subjects related to debunking nuclear myths.
+Video Contest -- CNTA sponsors a new contest for middle and high school students, involving the creation of 2-5 minute videos on subjects related to debunking nuclear myths.
 The 2017 winners are a team of eight students from the Richmond County Technical Careers Magnet School.
 Plans for the 2018 contest are announced.

-Southeast Summer Nuclear Institute -- CNTA co-sponsors the popular institute for middle and high school teachers, this year June 20 - June 22, 2017.
+Southeast Summer Nuclear Institute -- CNTA co-sponsors the popular institute for middle and high school teachers, this year June 26-June 28, 2018.

-Members Mixer and Annual Report Event -- CNTA hosted a Members Mixer and presented the Annual Report.
+Members Mixer and Annual Report Event -- CNTA hosts an annual Members Mixer and presents the Annual Report.
 This year's mixer is on Tuesday, March 27 at Newberry Hall in Aiken SC.
-Free food and beverages, with a review of the CNTA 2016 Annual Report!

 "Celebrate Our Community's Nuclear Industry" -- CNTA presented a half-day forum to discuss the economic value to South Carolina, Georgia, and the region from their nuclear industry, science, and education facilities and resources.